mk-manishkumar/javascript-projects/README.md

 ## About

-This repository contains 15 mini projects that are made in HTML, CSS, and JavaScript.
+This repository contains 15 projects that are made in HTML, CSS, and JavaScript.
 The projects range in complexity from simple calculators to complex password generators.

 [<img src= "https://img.shields.io/badge/PROJCET LINK-1DA55F?style=for-the-badge&logo=&logoColor=white" />](https://js-mini-projects-mk.netlify.app/)